Welcome to the Auto-Rig Pro documentation! This complete guide gives instructions to start with, from installing the addon to the final mesh skinning.

 Extract the .zip file you've just downloaded in a new folder (name it Auto-Rig Pro for example).

-Now back in Blender, append the armature file auto_rig_[version].blend in your character scene:
+Otherwise, with Blender 2.78, append the armature file auto_rig_[version].blend in your character scene:

 Uncheck the Active Layer box in the bottom left area.

 The Smart feature is useful to quickly place the reference bones within a few clicks.
 It only works with biped character at the moment.
 It has been designed to cover several cases, however there are few guidelines to follow:

 Fingers: the character can be in T-Pose or A-Pose, but to ensure right fingers detection, there must be enough spaces between them, and they must be all visible from the top view.
 For example, the first two pictures below are correct, the third is not.
 Straight fingers give better results than curved fingers.

 If your character's fingers don't meet these requirements, you can disable the Find 5 Fingers checkbox below the Go button.
 If the whole character it not a biped, skip this part and go straight to the next chapter to manually place the reference bones.

 The camera will frame the character in front view.
 If the model doesn't face the camera, you can use the Turn buttons to this end.